 Day 2: Get Bearings

-No job search today.
+No job search today either.
 Sleep late.
 Take a stroll.
-Let body and mind adjust to the new environs.
-Only one task today.
+Wander about.
+Let your body and mind adjust to the new environs.
+You have only one task today.
 Unpack one set of interview clothes.
-If they are badly wrinkled, take them to the guest house's laundry
+If they are badly wrinkled, take them to a laundry

 service and have them ironed.
 Once ironed, hang them up.
-Polish shoes if they need polishing.
+Polish your shoes should they need polishing.
 Unpack the memory stick(s) with copies of your resume, degree, transcripts, etc. and carry one with you.

 Day 3: Mobile Phone

-Employers will want to call.
-Asking them to leave a message at a guest house is both tacky and unreliable.
-It is best to get a cell phone to secure your job.
+Employers will want to call you.
+Asking them to leave a message at a guest house or hostel is both tacky and unreliable.
+It is very important to get a cell phone to secure your job.
 New mobile phones are cheap and easy to find.
 Take a taxi to the Central Shopping

 Mall in Pinklao.
 Tell the driver Sentan Pinklao.
-On the fourth floor of the mall are many shops that sell both new and used phones.
+On the fourth floor of the MBK Centre mall are many shops that sell both new and used phones.
 A good phone goes for 2000-2500 Baht (around $60-$80) although cheaper options are certainly possible to find if you want to risk a used phone.

 You have a phone, now you need a telephone number.
-For that, you must buy a "sim card".
-The main sim-card service providers are DTAC and 1-2-Call.
+For that, you must buy a "SIM card."
+The main SIM-card service providers are DTAC and One-2-Call.
 They are both reliable and easy to use.
 Most mobile phone

-shops also sell sim cards, and will install them (very easy to do).
-If they do not, take the phone directly to the DTAC (4th floor) or 1-2-Call (2nd floor) office.
-A sim card costs about 300 Baht ($7.50).
-Once you have a sim card, you
+shops also sell SIM cards, and will install them (very easy to do).
+If they do not, take the phone directly to the DTAC (4th floor) or One-2-Call (2nd floor) office.
+A SIM card costs about 300 Baht ($9).
+Once you have a SIM card, you

-can receive calls.
-Before leaving the store, ask the staff to switch your language options to English.
+can now receive calls.
+Before leaving the store, remember to ask the staff to switch the language options on your phone to English.

-Finally, to make calls you must put minutes on the phone.
-This is done by buying prepaid phone cards, available at any convenience store (including the omnipresent 7-11s).
+Finally, to make calls you must put minutes on a cell phone.
+This is done by purchasing prepaid phone cards, available at any convenience store (including the omnipresent 7-11s).
 Simply go to the counter and ask for a DTAC

-or 1-2-Call Card (depending on which sim card you have).
-Cards come in 200, 300, and 400 Baht amounts.
+or AIS One-2-Call (depending on which SIM card you have).
+Cards come in 100, 200, 300, and 400 Baht amounts.
 To activate the card, call the access number (printed on the card), then enter the serial number (followed by #) and password (followed

 by #).
 In a few seconds, the money is added to the account.